sunscrapers/djoser/README.md

 ## Customization

+If you need to customize any serializer behavior you can use the DJOSER['SERIALIZERS'] setting to use your own serializer classes in the built-in views.
-If you need to override some `djoser` behaviour, you could define your custom view/serializer.
+Or if you need to completely change the default djoser behaviour, you can always override djoser views with your own custom ones.

-Define custom urls instead of reusing `djoser.urls`:
+Define custom `urls` instead of reusing `djoser.urls`:

 ```python
 urlpatterns = patterns('',